 How much does private student accommodation cost and what does it include?

-With purpose built student housing like The Switch, not only are the rooms already furnished, you have a choice between having a private room or shared apartments and you’ve also got access to plenty of amenities.
-We’re talking 24/7 hour reception, phone activated locks, security, outdoor areas, fully equipped gyms… you name it, the whole lot.
+With purpose built student housing, not only are the rooms already furnished, you have a choice between having a private room or shared apartments and you’ve also got access to plenty of amenities.
+We’re talking 24/7 hour reception, card access locks, security, outdoor areas, fully equipped gyms… you name it, the whole lot.
 Think modern, think practicality, think comfort.

 You get what you pay for.
 The prices are all inclusive, that means no worrying about extras like water bills, internet, electricity…even forking out for a gym membership!
 You’ve got it all in one, and it’ll mean that your cost of living shouldn’t change from month to month.
 If something’s broken or there’s an issue you need to have addressed, you can just ask the staff in your building and they’ll sort it all out for you.
 No extra stresses of needing to call maintenance.
 The rental agreements couldn’t get any clearer.